AndreyTavleev/Mandelbrot_Julia/README.md

 The current X- and Y-limits, as well as the coordinates of the centre are displayed above the Zoom buttons.
-Use the `Reset Limits` button to restore the default view range.
+Use the `Reset limits` button to restore the default view range.
 It varies depending on the set type and power.

 ## Adjustable parameters